peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 In addition to the per-replication table, the audit provides an `Overall Summary` that includes the `Experiment Aggregation Status`.
 This checks for the presence and completeness of top-level summary files (`EXPERIMENT_results.csv`, `batch_run_log.csv`), confirming whether the last aggregation step for the experiment was successfully completed.

-#### Workflow 3: Repair or Update an Experiment
+#### Workflow 3: Fixing or Updating an Experiment

 This workflow is the main "fix-it" tool for any existing experiment.
-The `repair_experiment.ps1` script is an intelligent wrapper.
+The `fix_experiment.ps1` script is an intelligent wrapper.
 It first performs a full audit by calling `experiment_auditor.py` to diagnose the experiment's state.
 Based on the audit result, it then calls `experiment_manager.py` to apply the correct repairs.

 -   If the audit finds missing data or outdated analysis files, the script proceeds to automatically apply the correct repair.
 -   If the audit finds the experiment is already complete and valid, it becomes interactive, presenting a menu that allows the user to force a full data repair, an analysis update, or a simple re-aggregation of results.

 <div align="center">
-  <p>Workflow 3: Fix or Update an Experiment, showing both automatic and interactive repair paths.</p>
+  <p>Workflow 3: Fixing or Updating an Experiment, showing both automatic and interactive repair paths.</p>
   <img src="images/flow_main_3_fix_experiment.png" width="100%">
 </div>